 PRO TRAVEL TIP: Be warned that it could be noisy if you sit in this area due to the seat configuration of having a full-size table with seats that face each other.
 Another area you may not wish to sit near is the end where the restrooms are.

 Hey, these things can happen on a plane, train or in an automobile and are an aspect of travel that you have no control over and can’t avoid.
 One benefit is that a situation like this one makes for an excellent laughable memory for years to come.

 My first experience travelling on the train with VIA Rail Business Class from Toronto to Montreal was an adventure, and it definitely will not be my last.

-Read Michael’s adventure travelling VIA Rail overnight to Winnipeg in his article: VIA Rail – A Canadian Experience to Get on Board eh?
+Read Michael’s adventure with sleeper plus class riding the VIA Rail overnight to Winnipeg in his article: VIA Rail – A Canadian Experience to Get on Board eh?

 Looking for a place to stay in Montreal?
 Check out:

 We stayed at the following locations while in the city and recommend them.